Iván Castro

-Major Iván Castro (born 1967) is a U.S. Army officer who has continued serving on active duty in the Special Forces despite losing his eyesight.
-He is one of three blind active duty officers who serves in the U.S. Army and the only blind officer serving in the United States Army Special Forces.
-Castro currently serves on active duty at the Special Operations Recruiting Battalion as the Assistant Operations Officer /Total Army Involvement Recruiting Coordinator.
+Iván Castro (born 1967) is a former United States Army officer who continued serving on active duty in the Special Forces despite losing his eyesight.
+He was one of three blind active duty officers who served in the U.S. Army and the only blind officer serving in the United States Army Special Forces.
+Castro served at the Special Operations Recruiting Battalion as the Assistant Operations Officer/Total Army Involvement Recruiting Coordinator before his retirement in 2017.
 He is an advocate of rehabilitation, employment and education for those wounded in combat and participates in various races and marathons as a contestant.

 Early years

 Castro was born in Hoboken, New Jersey to parents who were originally from Puerto Rico.
 In 1979, when he was 12 years old, he moved to Puerto Rico with his mother.
-After graduating from Antilles Military Academy, Castro attended the University of Puerto Rico on an athletic scholarship.
+After graduating from Antilles Military Academy in Trujillo Alto, Puerto Rico, Castro attended the University of Puerto Rico on an athletic scholarship.
 During his student years he represented his alma mater in track and field and cross country competitions.
 After four years of college, Castro enlisted in the US Army as a Private First Class and reached the rank of Sergeant First Class before attending Officer Candidate School.
 Castro later earned his BBA from Campbell University in North Carolina.

 Military career

-Castro’s military career began in the summer of 1987.
+Castro's military career began in the summer of 1987.
 He attended the Basic Airborne Course while enrolled in the ROTC program at the University of Puerto Rico.
-Castro also served as an infantryman in the Puerto Rico Army National Guard from 1988-1990.
+Castro also served as an infantryman in the Puerto Rico Army National Guard from 1988 to 1990.
 He then transferred to the active component of the U.S. Army, completing his first tour of duty in Co B, 1st Battalion, 87th Infantry.
 During this time, he was deployed in support of Operation Desert Storm/Desert Shield.
 Upon his return, he served with 101st Pathfinder Detachment at Fort Campbell, Kentucky.

 In 1992, Castro was reassigned to Co E, (Long Range Surveillance), 51st Infantry in Darmstadt, Germany.
 While in Germany, Castro deployed twice to Bosnia in support of Operations Joint Endeavor and Joint Forge.
 In 1996, he reported to Co C, 3d Battalion, 75th Ranger Regiment and in 1998, Castro served as a drill sergeant at Co A, 2d Battalion, 19th Infantry at Sand Hill at Fort Benning, Georgia.

 In 1999, he attended Special Forces Assessment and Selection and later that year began the Special Forces Qualification Course.
 Upon graduation in 2000, he reported to Co B, 3d Battalion, 7th Special Forces Group (Airborne) at Fort Bragg, North Carolina.
 Castro's MOS was Special Forces Weapons Sergeant.
 While there, he deployed to Colombia, Belize, and Ecuador.